Some footballers break the mould and follow unconventional career paths.

 Austin is one of two on this list many football fans will already be aware of.

-The centre-forward may have banged in the goals for the likes of Swindon Town, Burnley and QPR in English football’s top two tiers, but things weren’t always so rosy for the former bricklayer.
+The centre-forward may have banged in the goals for the likes of Swindon Town, Burnley, QPR, Southampton and West Brom in English football’s top two tiers, but things weren’t always so rosy for the former bricklayer.

 10. Mat Mitchel-King: Rio Ferdinand body double